johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2026-07-06-open-source-who-is-your-dr/index.md

 It's been a rough year.
 In March I was diagnosed with a serious illness.
 [I've written about my diagnosis on my personal blog](https://johnnyreilly.github.io/reillys-on-tour/rough-road-ahead/) and I won't repeat what I said there here.
 But the TL;DR is this: I was told that without treatment things looked bleak.
 Happily, there was a follow up sentence; there is treatment and I am now having it.
 Whilst nothing is guaranteed, the doctors have used phrases like "cautious optimism".
 Time will tell what happens, but I am hopeful that I will be around for a while yet.

 However, this has made me think about the future of the open source projects I maintain.
-If I cannot maintain them anymore, who will?
+If I cannot maintain them anymore, what happens?
 That's what the title of this blog post means; what, or who, is the DR (Disaster Recovery) for my open source projects?
 Maybe there's a better term than "Disaster Recovery".
 Having worked on various systems over the years, I've often been involved in disaster recovery planning for them.
 It comes down to answering this question: what takes over when everything goes South?

-So that's what I'm thinking about here.
-Who is the DR for my open source projects?

 ![title image that reads "Open source: Who is your DR?"](./title-image.svg)